akhilpandey95/tribble/README.md

 > Since this parses information by DOM manipulations we might have the chancesof broken links as well as inability to parse/scrape the information.
 But if such a situation arises the repo will be updated to suit the modification of the new site.

+###Node v4.x & Previous versions Support
+There is absolutely no issue when the script is run using node v4.x or any current stable version.
+Although if you face trouble while retrieving the information, please do report as an issue.

 #####Support:

 - Engadget (supported)